AlphaGenes/AlphaPeel/docs/source/usage.rst

-Each line of a *map* file has three values, the chromosome number, the locus name, and the base-pair position.
+Each line of a *map* file has three values, the chromosome number, the locus name, and the physical position (in base-pairs).
 Only loci on one chromosome should be provided!

-TODO: mention somewhere how we convert base-pair positions to genetic positions (Morgans) and interaction? with -rec_length
+TODO: mention here how we convert physical positions to genetic positions (Morgans) and interaction? with -rec_length

 Example with four SNP loci on chromosome 1: